AppGameKit for Python

 - The Log math method creates ambiguity with the Log debug command.
 Use math.log() instead.

-- The PYD can be used with PyInstaller in both "one file" and "one folder" bundles.
+- This module can be used with PyInstaller in both "one file" and "one folder" bundles.
 The read path will be based upon the application location.

-- It is not possible to change the taskbar icon when using the PYD.
-Windows uses the icon from the executable for the taskbar which in this case is the Python interpreter.
-If you use PyInstaller, it allows you to set the EXE icon and this will change the taskbar icon used.
+- It is not possible to change the taskbar icon when running from a Python interpreter.
+Windows uses the icon from the executable for the taskbar.
+If you use PyInstaller, you can set the EXE icon for your distribution.

-- The draw_text() and log() methods can handle any Python object.
+- The print_value() and log() methods can handle any Python object.
 They use the __str__ representation of the object for the text they output.

 End User License Agreement

 - The end user is permitted to create any type of project with this extension module, freeware or commercial, even in the event that this project is removed from distribution.